donroyco/jellekralt.com/content/blog/2016 02 18 - Replacing async utilities with promises.md

+---
-# Replacing async utilities with native promises
+title: Replacing async utilities with native promises
+author: Jelle Kralt
+---

 As most people by now know, doing asynchronous stuff in JavaScript by using nested callbacks is not that great.
 To tackle this problem a number of amazing utility modules (like [async](https://github.com/caolan/async) and [co](https://github.com/tj/co)) have been created, which can be used to bring structure to your app.